xmusphlkg/ID_TH/README.md

 ## collect data from weekly data source (2025) with splitting by health service region (SKR)
 python3 ID_TH/ScriptGetdata/GetNewData.py --years 2568 --split-by SKR
 ```

+# To do list

+- [ ] Fixed 0 cases of scarlat fever, TB, EM and Trichomoniasis in 2024
+- [ ] Collect TB data from new weekly data source (2025 onwards)
+- [ ] Transition from weekly data to monthly data aggregation
+- [ ] Add cross-validation for time series model selection